spack/spack-tutorial/tutorial_packaging.rst

 * remove the instructions between dashed lines at the top;
 * replace the first ``FIXME`` comment with a description of ``mpileaks`` in the docstring;
-* remove the ``FIXME`` comment telling you to add the ``homepage``;
-* replace the homepage property with the correct link;
+* replace the homepage property with the correct link; and
-* remove the ``FIXME`` comments lines above the ``maintainers`` property; and
 * uncomment the ``maintainers`` property and add your GitHub user name.

-The ``maintainers`` field is a comma-separated list of GitHub user names for those people who are willing to be notified when a change is made to the package.
-This information is useful for developers who:

-* maintain a Spack package for their own software; and or
-* rely on software maintained by other people.

 .. note::

-   We will exclude the Copyright clause in the remainder of the package snippets here to reduce the length of the tutorial documentation;
-   however, it **should be retained** for published packages.
+   We will exclude the ``Copyright`` clause in the remainder of the package snippets here to reduce the length of the tutorial documentation; however, it **should be retained** for published packages.

 Now make the changes and additions to your ``package.py`` file.

-The resulting package should contain the following information (excluding the Copyright clause):
+The resulting package, sans the Copyright clause, should contain the following information:

 .. literalinclude:: tutorial/examples/1.package.py
    :caption: mpileaks/package.py (from tutorial/examples/1.package.py)